High Tide

 We live in a society

-The popular Hong Kong Food Expo started yesterday but with one caveat
+The popular Hong Kong Food Expo started yesterday but with one caveat…no one can eat.

 In the past, the expo was popular for cheap meals plentiful free trials that let you test what you buy.
 However, on COVID grounds, such trivial matters were brushed aside despite protest from the F&B industry that it would lower sales.
 This is ironically a harsher measure than last year where the public could try food at specific tasting areas, as long as they signed in using ‘LeaveHomeSafe’.